25 Delicious Cambodian Foods

 24. Ginger Chicken

-Probably my favorite meat-based dish in Cambodia.
+This was my favorite meat-based dish in Cambodia.
 It is exactly as you would think… chicken cooked with ginger.
-Also available with pork or beef.
-It was really good and seems easy enough to replicate.
+It is also available with pork or beef.

 7000KMR with rice.